diontaylor502/Strictly2sMC/README.md

 CSS Feature

 1. I used a hamburger button that expands and collapses.
-2. Flexbox is used to align text on desktop.
+2. Flexbox is used to align text from mobile to desktop.

 JavaScript Features List